AlvaroMaceda/calculadora-judicial/README.md

 ## Deploying

 TO-DO

+You can build only the build environment container.
+This is useful if you want to make changes in Dockerfile and don't want to build everything each time:

+docker build --target build-env -t build-container .

+Then omment the line FROM ruby:2.6.3-alpine in the second stage and uncommment the line FROM build-container.
+After that, if you run docker build (with all the parameters) it will rebuild using the previous container.
+Note that if you change something in the app you should rebuild everything.

 docker build --build-arg RAILS_MASTER_KEY=[your master.key contents] --tag calculadora_judicial:0.1 .

+docker build --build-arg RAILS_MASTER_KEY=[your master.key contents] --tag calculadora_judicial:0.1 .

 docker run --rm --publish 3000:3000 --name calculadora_judicial calculadora_judicial:0.1

+docker run --rm -ti --publish 3000:3000 --publish 80:80 --name calculadora_judicial calculadora_judicial:0.1 sh

+DATABASE_ADAPTER=sqlite3 DATABASE_DATABASE_PRODUCTION=db/production.sqlite3 RAILS_ENV=production RAILS_SERVE_STATIC_FILES=true rails s
+config.consider_all_requests_local

 ## Import data